rohitadivi/Reconfigure-BYFN/README.md

-### Using the BYFN which consists of two orgs and four peers for the task of adding a new org dynamically to an existing network
+### Using the BYFN which consists of two orgs and four peers for the task of adding a new org dynamically to an existing channel

 #### Generate Network Artifacts for all the orgs
 ```